albertattard/java-boot-camp/02 - Data Types.md

   @DisplayName( "should have the expected ordinal" )
   @ParameterizedTest( name = "enum {0} should have the ordinal of {1}" )
   @CsvSource( value = { "NO_SUFFICIENT_CREDIT,0", "INVALID_AMOUNT,1", "CREDIT_TRANSFER_EXCEEDED,2" } )
-  public void shouldPreserveEnumOrder( App.AppError error, int expectedOrdinal ) {
+  public void shouldPreserveEnumOrder( final App.AppError error, final int expectedOrdinal ) {
     assertEquals( expectedOrdinal, error.ordinal() );
   }
 }